 What does planned giving mean to you?

-When I think of planned giving, I think of gifts that require a step or two more than writing a cheque or donating online, and have such a big impact on our community.
+When I think of planned giving, I think of gifts that require a step or two more than writing a cheque or donating online, and make such a big impact on our community.
 Planned giving provides more options.
 With more options, you can make more impactful gifts!
-It’s so exciting for me to work with donors – whether they have a personal connection to Covenant Health or not – to help impact the areas of health care that are most important to them and their families.
+It’s so exciting for me to work with donors – whether they have a personal connection to our foundation or not – to help impact the areas of health care that are most important to them and their families.

 What expert tips can you share about planned giving?

 Did you know gifts of transfers of stocks, public securities or mutual funds allow you to make a gift with a greater tax benefit than cash?
 And that gifts of life insurance won’t impact your current disposable income?
 When I was younger, I thought the only people who could leave a gift to a charity in their wills were the very wealthy.
 That’s not the case.
-I have seen gifts of all sizes left in wills and they all have an impact.
+We see gifts of all sizes left in wills and they all have an impact.

 How does planned giving impact Covenant's patients, residents, families and healthcare teams?